chmouel/gh-get-asset/README.md

 # gh-get-asset

-Fetch an asset from a release
+Fetch an asset (ie: binary) from a GitHub release

 ## Installation